 What causes low testosterone in men?

-Low testosterone can result from various factors including aging, obesity, chronic stress, poor sleep, nutritional deficiencies, certain medications, excessive alcohol consumption, and underlying health conditions like diabetes or pituitary disorders.
+Low testosterone can result from various factors, including aging, obesity, chronic stress, poor sleep, nutritional deficiencies, certain medications, excessive alcohol consumption, and underlying health conditions like diabetes or pituitary disorders.
 Environmental factors such as exposure to endocrine-disrupting chemicals may also contribute.

 Are there side effects from natural testosterone boosters?